 5) Bring to the boil then reduce the heat, pop a lid on the casserole and leave to cook for around 20 minutes, until the lentils and rice are cooked and there’s no liquid left.
 I used brown basmati rice so had to leave it to cook for a little longer (around 30 minutes) but if you just use regular white basmati rice then the recipe’s 20 minutes is fine.

 6) While it’s cooking, make the brown butter.
 Right.
 I’m the first to admit that I almost always skip steps like this – I’m too impatient and lazy in the kitchen, and would usually think, “Sod it, I’ve made the main meal, I’m not faffing around making extra crap to drizzle on top.”
 On this occasion, I made myself do it and honestly…. in this instance… brown butter… it’s worth ten times the amount of time it takes to make it.
 And it takes hardly any time at all.
 It’s bloody DELICIOUS and totally lifts the dish.
 Don’t skip this step.
-All you have to do is melt 75g of unsalted butter in a pan until the sediment starts to collect and brown at the bottom of the pan (a minute or two).
+All you have to do is melt 75g of butter/vegan butter in a pan until the sediment starts to collect and brown at the bottom of the pan (a minute or two).
 When it starts to turn golden brown, add the juice of half a lemon.
 Stir well and tip into a bowl.
 Easy peasy.

 7) To serve, spoon over the brown butter, then sprinkle over the toasted sunflower seeds (or pumpkin seeds!) and fresh parsley.
 You can sprinkle over chilli flakes at this point – we all really love chilli but I kept this separate and we sprinkled the chilli flakes on our own plates afterwards so that Huey didn’t have any in his portion.
-Then plop a few dollops of yogurt on top, serve with wedges of lemon and you’re good to go!
+Then plop a few dollops of yogurt/vegan yogurt on top, serve with wedges of lemon and you’re good to go!